Val Verde County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period for a first-time offense is typically 90 days to 1 year.
+- BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
+The duration of the suspension is usually 90 days for a first offense, as per Texas law.

 If You Refused Testing

-• Refusal Penalty: Refusing to submit to a breath or blood test carries a harsher penalty.
-In Texas, a first-time refusal results in a license suspension of 180 days.
+- Refusal carries a longer suspension: Refusing to submit to a breath or blood test carries a harsher penalty than failing one.
+Under Texas's implied consent law, refusing a test results in a license suspension of 180 days for a first offense.

 The ALR/Administrative Hearing